 Ann McKee, MD

 I started out as a clinician, completing medical school at Case Western Reserve University and my internship and residency in Internal Medicine.
-Along the way, I became fascinated by the brain and brain disorders.
-I completed a second residency in Neurology at Cleveland Metropolitan General Hospital under the leadership of the extraordinary Maurice Victor, MD, a truly exceptional neurologist, who taught me the deep intricacies and mysteries of nervous system disease in his inimitable and entertaining way.
+I became fascinated by the brain and brain disorders and completed a second residency in Neurology at Cleveland Metropolitan General Hospital under the leadership of the extraordinary Maurice Victor, MD.
 During my third year of Neurology, I studied under Betty Banker, MD, a world-renowned neuropathologist, who also happened to be Dr. Victor’s wife.
 Dr. Banker introduced me to the fascinating world of neuropathology and taught me how neuropathology can explain a patient’s behaviors, clinical signs and symptoms.
-I completed a clinical fellowship in dementia at the University of Massachusetts but my love for neuropathology led me to take on a third residency in Neuropathology at Massachusetts General Hospital under the extraordinary neuropathologists, E.P.
+I completed a third residency in Neuropathology at Massachusetts General Hospital under the extraordinary neuropathologists, E.P.
 Richardson, MD and E.T.
 Hedley-Whyte, MD.
-It was during their weekly clinico-pathological case conferences at Massachusetts General Hospital that I interacted with two other giants in neurology, C. Miller Fischer, MD and Raymond D. Adams and learned how the study of neuropathology expands our understanding of the human condition.
+It was during their weekly clinico-pathological case conferences at Massachusetts General Hospital that I learned to appreciate how neuropathology expands our understanding of the human condition.